Briefpoint

 Implement an automated reminder system that notifies clients of upcoming appointments, important dates, and deadlines via email or SMS.

-Step 4: Automated Check-ins
+Step 4: Automated Check-Ins

 Step 5: FAQ and Resource Sharing